 Add a title to the Chart as “Sales Data”.

 Why do we use 3d Plot in excel?
 To answer this question we can refer to example two.
 The data was in three series i.e. we had to represent the data in three axis.

 This was not possible with 2D charts as two-dimensional charts can only represent the data in two axes.
 3D plots surface plots in excel work in color-coding.
 The color represents the ranges of the data in which they are defined.

 For example, look at the screenshot below from example 2:

 Every range of values is represented by a different set of colors.

 - 3d surface Plots in Excel are useful but are very difficult to use so they are not used very often.

-- Out of the three axis in a 3D plot, one is vertical while the other two axis is horizontal.
+- Out of the three-axis in a 3D plot, one is vertical while the other two axes are horizontal.